elenaferr0/study-leave-doc-generator/README.md

 # Study Leave Document Generator

-A web application that generates official study leave documents for Italian steelworker contract holders who are entitled to paid study leave as students.
+A web application that generates study leave documents for working students.
+For the time being, this is generated with UniTrento's header, but might become parametric if needed.

 ## Context

-In Italy, steelworker contracts offer paid study leave to employees who are also students.
-To receive this benefit, workers must provide a document signed by the appointed professor specifying the type of academic activity they need to attend.
+In Italy, steelworker contracts offer paid study leave to employees which are enrolled in a degree program.
+To receive this benefit, workers must provide a document signed by the appointed professor specifying the type of academic activity they need to attend (most commonly, exams).

-This application automates the generation of these official documents by providing a simple web interface where users can input their details and generate properly formatted PDF documents.
+This application automates the generation of these documents by providing a simple web interface where users can input their details and generate properly formatted PDF documents.
+Information that is likely to never changed is cached in the user's browser (and it never leaves it).

 ## Features